 - Providing a work plan for each Community Service Area that lays out the county’s goals, services, and projects for that area as well as issues identified by area residents and/or businesses.

 - Holding meetings in each Community Service Area to introduce the area’s work plan, give residents opportunities to meet with King County leaders, and address issues as needed.

 - Providing resources to communities in unincorporated areas through the Community Service Area Grant Program, which offers matching funds for community-led projects through a yearly grant application process for community organizations.

 The purpose of these grants is to provide matching funds for projects that help residents participate in—and be more connected to—their communities.
 Funded projects must demonstrate how they are accessible to all residents, regardless of race, income, or language.

 A total of $90,000 will be reimbursed for funded projects in 2019, with each project receiving up to $5,000.
 Applications for these funds were due by Oct.
-26, 2018, and we expect the awards to be announced in early spring.
-A complete list of grants will be available on this website.
+26, 2018, and the awards have recently been announced.
+A complete list of grants is available below.List of 2019 Grant Recipients

 Community Engagement Grants will support projects that advance the King County Strategic Plan and achieve one of the following goals:

 - Promote the engagement of unincorporated area residents in community or civic activitie